purepisces/DeepLearningSystem/hw1/Readme.md

 For the purposes of this assignment, there are two important files in the `needle` library, the `python/needle/autograd.py` file (which defines the basics of the computational graph framework, and also will form the basis of the automatic differentation framework), and the `python/needle/ops/ops_mathematic.py`.file (which contains implementations of various operators that you will use implement throughout the assignment and the course).

+In hw1, implement reverse mode AD by extending computational graph instead of using backpropogation.

 - **hw1_combined.ipynb**: The original Jupyter notebook.
 - **hw1_part1.md**: homework explanation